Allowing Data-Driven Marketing to Lead Digital Strategy

 Once the KPIs have been determined, it is important to setup standardized methodologies on how those metrics will be measured.
 This involves developing a cohesive tracking plan, and naming conventions that make data aggregation lead to efficient data utilization.

 Ultimately, all of these efficiencies will assist in the reporting process at the conclusion of a campaign.

 Because we have collected and utilized our data efficiently throughout the campaign, reporting back to the client should be easy, right?
 Not so fast.

 As diligent as we are about staying focused on the goals of the campaign, it is easy to get bogged down with all of the data available to analyze that we lose sight of being able to report back to the client effectively.

 Clients don’t want us to just dump a bunch of numbers in their lap and move on; they want a performance story.
-In a world with so much data, reporting on metrics alone isn’t enough anymore.
-Providing the most value to our clients means reporting holistically based on users at the top, middle and bottom of the funnel.
+In a world with so much data, reporting on metrics alone isn’t enough.
+Providing the most value means reporting holistically based on users at the top, middle and bottom of the funnel.

 Allowing data to guide the entire marketing strategy process will lead to more proactive planning, better budget stewardship (which ultimately leads to more conversions) and better reporting.

 (To learn more about VI's Marketing Strategy services, click here)